 On the other hand, rescission of a contract is when there is a error in the making of the contract.
-Undue influence or being against public policy, are some ways contracts can be void or voidable.
+Undue influence or being against public policy are some ways contracts can be void or voidable.
 To learn more about void contracts, read ‘What Can Make a Contract Void?’ here.

 You can rescind contracts for unconscionable conduct, which are words or actions that are not in good practice.
 Thus it is vital to ensure both parties comply with section 21 of the Australian Consumer Law (ACL) when making contracts.

 Effects of Termination

 Repudiation stops future performance of the contract.
-Be careful if you think that a contract has been repudiated because you must still do your duties until it is actually repudiated.
+But you should be careful if you think that a contract has been repudiated because you must still do your duties until it is actually repudiated.

 It is therefore important to know the grounds and effects of termination to see whether a contract can be repudiated or rescinded.
 Get in contact with a contract lawyer if are unsure about this.

 Get a fixed-fee quote from Australia's largest lawyer marketplace.